K4mey/Weather/README.md

 # Weather
-Simple bash tool for checking Weather.
+Simple bash tool using wttr.in for checking the Weather.
+To install it simply place the weather file in your bin directory.